 Although some erect privacy fencing to screen out prying eyes from the street, not all fences are meant to furnish privacy.
 Fences sometimes serve mainly an aesthetic purpose: to define a property.
 Think of some of the post-and-rail fences you've seen: They provide neither privacy nor security; so what role do they play?

-Their function is visual definition.
+Their function is a visual definition.
 Borders play an important role, visually.
 A defined area catches the eye better than an open-ended one.
 To test this idea, go out for a drive, and make it a point to note which properties look more "finished."
 We can almost guarantee you that you'll find properties tastefully set off by hedges, fences or stone walls to be more attractive than those that aren’t.

 For more ideas for borders, please see this article on landscaping property lines.